sapporo-wes/sapporo-service/docs/ro-crate.md

 ### MultiQC Statistics

-[MultiQC](https://multiqc.info/) is run automatically on the entire run directory after workflow completion.
+[MultiQC](https://multiqc.info/) is run in a Docker container (`quay.io/biocontainers/multiqc:1.33--pyhdfd78af_0`) automatically on the entire run directory after workflow completion.
+If Docker is not available, MultiQC is skipped.
 If MultiQC finds supported tool outputs (e.g., FastQC, samtools), it generates a `multiqc_general_stats.json` file.
 This file is:

 - Stored at `{run_dir}/multiqc_general_stats.json`.
 - Added to the crate as a `File` entity with full content embedded.